Critical Minerals and Energy Intelligence. Stay Ahead.

 For example, according to the latest EU report, China provides 100% of the EU’s rare earth elements, Turkey provides 48% of the EU’s supply of boron, South Africa provided 71% of the bloc’s platinium, and 79% of its lithium supply is from Chile.

-Study on the Critical Raw Materials for the EU 2023 - The Oregon Group - Investment Insights
+Study on the Critical Raw Materials for the EU 2023 - The Oregon Group - Critical Minerals and Energy Intelligence

 “Global competition for resources will become fierce in the coming decade.
 Dependence of [sic] critical raw materials may soon replace today’s dependence on oil,” the EU’s study on critical raw materials said.